greedesign/evstrap/README.md

  @import "theme/theme";  // 5.
 Add your styles into this file
  ```

-- Don’t edit the number 2-4 files/filesets listed above or you won’t be able to update Understrap without overwriting your own work!
+- Don’t edit the number 2-4 files/filesets listed above or you won’t be able to update evStrap without overwriting your own work!
 - Your design goes into: `/sass/theme`.
   - Add your styles to the `/sass/theme/_theme.scss` file
   - And your variables to the `/sass/theme/_theme_variables.scss`